gameinn1/HikaruNoGoSSA/README.md

 5: Intro texts such as "Elite-Fansubs presents" and "Real-Fansubbers presents".

-6: Perfectly recreated the FANTASY (Opening 3) for episodes 61-75 karaoke.
+6: Perfectly recreated the FANTASY (Opening 3 plus karaoke) for episodes 61-75.

-The project is currently ~92% complete.
-Please refer to "Everything yet to do.pdf" for what remains.

 ### Status Legend
 - ✅ Complete